-1. What exactly is an IOP?
+1. What exactly is an IOP? or What does IOP stands for?
 IOP stands for Intensive Outpatient Program.
 It’s basically intensive group therapy.
 Clients attend Crossroads’ IOP 3 hours per day, 3-5 days per week.

 2. Why should I go to an IOP?
 IOP provides the structure many people need in the first stage of recovery from alcohol and/or drug addiction.
 It may also serve as aftercare treatment for those who are coming out of a residential rehab setting.